Orepap/Clust3D/Clust3D Parameters.md

 ______________________________________________________________________________

 **depth**: Positive integer.
 The number of different combinations for Clust3D to calculate the distance dispersion in order to initialize the neurons.
-(Default: 10000)
+(Default: 100000)

 	Positive integer: 	The number of different combinations.
 	“auto”:			It automatically selects and calculates every possible combination.

 *Tips*
+• In case of high running times, reduce the default value.
 • Very high values (> 500000) can result in very high running times.
 This depends on the user’s hardware and the number of neurons.
 • High values of this parameter while also using n_neurons = -1, can result in extremely high running times.
 • Higher values result in a higher chance that the algorithm will choose the optimal data points for neuron initialization (depending on the size of the dataset).